Yadnesh-Ranshevare/python_notes/Statistics/Readme.md

 ## Mode
 Mode is the value that appears the most number of times in a dataset.
-It tells you the most frequent or popular value.
+It tells you the most frequent or popular value. especially used for categorical or non-numeric data.

 #### Example: